 - Creates a positive landlord-tenant relationship by helping your tenant reach their financial goals

-While this is an optional feature you can offer your tenants, states are beginning to make it mandatory for landlords.
+Some states are beginning to make this service mandatory.
 For example, California just passed a law, SB 1157, that requires operators of subsidized multifamily units to provide the option for tenants to have their rent payments reported to a major credit bureau.
 It’s one of the first laws that allows renters to build their credit history through their rent payments.